TheLeerName/ts-module-core/README.md

 - `package.json`
 - `index.js`
 - `loop.bat` (if host machine on Windows) / `loop.sh` (if host machine on Linux)
-3. Do command `npm i --omit=dev --no-bin-links` to download only production packages
+3. Do command `npm i --omit=dev --allow-git=all --no-bin-links` to download only production packages
 4. Run the app, you already know how

 ## TODO